Explore one of Australia's most exciting emerging wine regions in the south-west corner of Western Australia.

 Find the best deal, compare prices and read what other travellers have to say about these hotels in Pemberton at TripAdvisor.

-Enjoy a picnic of local fresh gourmet produce at scenic Beedelup Falls – spectacular in winter and spring and pretty all year long.
+Discover the scenic Beedelup Falls that tumble 100m (328ft) over granite rocks – spectacular in winter and spring and pretty all year long.

-Take a short walk across the Beedelup Brook on the suspension footbridge and admire some of the region’s best spring wildflower displays.
+Take a short walk across the Beedelup Brook on the suspension footbridge where water rushes centimetres below your feet and admire some of the region’s best spring wildflower displays.
+There is wheelchair access to a viewing platform overlooking the falls.

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.